 We've all gotten this cold email.
 It's got the "whiff" of personalization.
-They pulled a fact about hobby you like or your alma mater.
+They pulled a fact about a hobby you like or your alma mater.
 Then...

 BAM!
 You're being pitched.